NN3054/discordbots/README.md

 # discordbots

-in Discordbots you will find my personal coded discordbots which I use for private matters.
+In Discordbots you will find my personal coded discordbots which I use for private matters.
+The is yet only one but more to come.

 Explanation of the bots:
 CodeLogger: